The Sea of Fertility

 The Sea of Fertility (豊饒の海, Hōjō no Umi) is a tetralogy of novels written by the Japanese author Yukio Mishima.
 The four novels are Spring Snow (1969), Runaway Horses (1969), The Temple of Dawn (1970), and The Decay of the Angel (1971).
 The series, which Mishima began writing in 1964 and which was his final work, is usually thought of as his masterpiece.
 Its title refers to the Mare Fecunditatis, a lunar mare.
+The first English translated editions by Alfred A. Knopf and the Charles E. Tuttle Company featured cover designs by the graphic artist Joseph del Gaudio.

 Plot

 The main timeline of the story stretches from 1912 to 1975.
 The viewpoint of all four books is that of Shigekuni Honda, a law student in Spring Snow who eventually becomes a wealthy retired judge in The Decay of the Angel.
 Each of the novels depicts what Honda comes to believe are successive reincarnations of his schoolfriend Kiyoaki Matsugae, and Honda's attempts to save them from the early deaths to which they seem to be condemned by karma.
 This results in both personal and professional embarrassment for Honda, and eventually destroys him.

 The friend's successive reincarnations are: